This is one area where it's better to get exactly what you need.

 Any business today is an online business.
-Even if you're a corner flower market or operate a more sophisticated digital operation with numerous employees who collaborate in real time, connectivity speed is a critical question.
+Whether you're a corner flower market or operate a more sophisticated digital operation with numerous employees who collaborate in real time, connectivity speed is a critical question to ask when searching for an internet service provider.

 Your business must consider what internet speed you'll need to get those essential tasks done.
 The right answer depends on the type of business you have, your data needs and the number of customers you serve.
 However, there are a few key issues that should make any decision about how much bandwidth to push easier.